 - Medical marijuana: Voters in both South Dakota and Mississippi voted on the legalization of medical marijuana for peoples with debilitating medical conditions; voters in both states passed this initiative.

-- Recreational marijuana: South Dakota, New Jersey, Montana and Arizona voted on a referendum to legalize the recreational use of maijuana; only New Jersey and Arizona approved the measures.
+- Recreational marijuana: South Dakota, New Jersey, Montana and Arizona voted on a referendum to legalize the recreational use of marijuana; only New Jersey and Arizona approved the measures.

 - Decriminalization of other drugs: Both Oregon and the District of Columbia presented ballot measures looking to decriminalize the possession of most drugs (Oregon) and some psychedelics, like magic mushrooms (D.C.); both measures passed in their respective state/district.

-Still outstanding is the MORE Act, which the House is set to vote on this December.
+With the House's endorsement of the MORE Act on Dec.
+4, we continue to see new precedents being set.
 The act looks “to decriminalize cannabis and expunge convictions for non-violent cannabis offenses that have prevented many Americans from getting jobs, applying for credit and loans, and accessing opportunities that make it possible to get ahead in our economy,” according to Politico.
-Depending on how the House votes, this could set another precedent that moves the United States closer to widespread legalization.

 Why does this matter?
 The legalization and decriminalization of drugs creates a tension between health and safety compliance teams (including drug testing/employee sanctions) and states offering various levels of protection for applicants and employees.
 As the number of states legalizing marijuana continues to grow with each election cycle, and others expand beyond marijuana, this is a compliance issue that will continue to become more complicated.